Errors Dynamics in Affine Group Systems: Abstract

 \section{Abstract}

-Errors dynamics captures the evolution of the state errors between two distinct trajectories, that are governed by the same system rule but initiated or perturbed differently.
-In particular, state observer error dynamics analysis in matrix Lie group is fundamental in practice.
-In this paper, we focus on the error dynamics analysis for an affine group system under external disturbances or random noises.
+Error dynamics captures the evolution of the state errors between two distinct trajectories that are governed by the same system rule but initiated or perturbed differently.
+It is essential to analyze the error behaviour of a state observer in a matrix Lie group for precise estimations.
+This paper concentrates on the examination of the error dynamics in affine group systems when exposed to external disturbances or random noises.
 To this end, we first discuss the connections between the notions of affine group systems and linear group systems.
-We provide two equivalent characterizations of a linear group system.
-Such characterizations are based on the homeomorphism of its transition flow and linearity of its Lie algebra counterpart, respectively.
-Next, we investigate the evolution of a linear group system and we assume it is diffused by a Brownian motion in tangent spaces.
-We further show that the dynamics projected in the Lie algebra is governed by a stochastic differential equation with a linear drift term.
-We apply these findings in analyzing the error dynamics.
-Under differentiable disturbance, we derive an ordinary differential equation characterizing the evolution of the projected errors in the Lie algebra.
-In addition, the counterpart with stochastic disturbances is derived for the projected errors in terms of a stochastic differential equation.
-Explicit and accurate derivation of error dynamics is provided for matrix group $SE_N(3)$, which plays a vital role especially in robotic applications.
+We characterize linear group systems by homeomorphism of its transition flow and linearity of its Lie algebra.
+Next, we explore linear group systems that are spread by a Brownian motion in tangent spaces. {We discover that the it\^o stochastic differential equation in the Lie algebra space has a linear drift component and an additional ``pinning'' term.} We apply these findings in analyzing the error dynamics, a specific linear group system, with smooth disturbances and stochastic noise.
+The error dynamics can be in the form of the Lie group and the Lie algebra.
+An explicit and accurate derivation of error dynamics is provided for the concrete example $SE_2(3)$, which plays a vital role, especially in inertial-based navigation.